Well, I don’t think anyone saw this coming.

 But no, this really is the end.

-Robert Kirkman somehow managed to keep the ending of The Walking Dead completely secret, even going as far as to create fake covers for future issues that will never exist.
+Robert Kirkman somehow managed to keep the ending of The Walking Dead secret before these leaks, even going as far as to create fake covers for future issues that will never exist.

 Personally, when I heard of this deception, I was unhappy about it.

 I believe that a writer, director, developer, or whatever should never mislead their consumers about future products that they know will not happen.

 However, after reading Kirkman’s reasoning behind this, I do understand why he did this.

 I still think he should have come clean about the ending of the series but I can see that he wanted to surprise his readers in a good way.

 Honestly, I am just sad that it is over.